HM2468/echogramlib/README.md

         $ bundle install
         $ rails db:migrate
         $ rails db:seed
-        $ rake bears:importdata
+        $ rake data:importdata
         $ rails s -b 0.0.0.0 -p 3000
-          Now the website can be accessed at http://xx.xx.xx.xx:3000/ xx.xx.xx.xx is the external IP of your Goole virtue machine
-      7. The most important and usefull step is to make your google cloud drive as a hard disk in your virtue machine. that means your virtue machine can write and read to the Google cloud drive directly.
+          Now the website can be accessed at http://xx.xx.xx.xx:3000/ xx.xx.xx.xx is the external IP of your Goole virtue machine 7.The most important and usefull step is to make your google cloud drive as a hard disk in your virtue machine. that means your virtue machine can write and read to the Google cloud drive directly.
 It would make it possible to utilize large files on virtue machine for free.